-&lt;sup>i The Earth System is defined as the integrated biophysical and socio-economic processes and interactions (cycles) among the atmosphere, hydrosphere, cryosphere, biosphere, geosphere and the anthroposphere (human enterprise) in both spatial - from local to global - and temporal scales, which determine the environmental state of the planet within its current position in the universe.
-Thus, humans and their activities are fully part of the Earth System, interacting with other components.

-ii Resilience provides a system the ability to persist (absorb and resist shocks), adapt, and transform in the face of natural and human induced disturbances.
-In this paper our focus is on the ability of desirable (from a human perspective) states of the Earth System to persist in the face of anthropogenic disturbance.
+i The Earth System is defined as the integrated biophysical and socioeconomic processes and interactions (cycles) among the atmosphere, hydrosphere, cryosphere, biosphere, geosphere, and anthroposphere (human enterprise) in both spatial -from local to global-and temporal scales, which determine the environmental state of the planet within its current position in the universe.
+Thus, humans and their activities are fully part of the Earth System, interacting with other components. ii Resilience provides a system with the ability to persist (absorb and resist shocks), adapt, and transform in the face of natural and human-induced disturbances.
+In this paper, our focus is on the ability of desirable (from a human perspective) states of the Earth System to persist in the face of anthropogenic disturbance.

-emitted as primary aerosols (dust or particle emissions from diesel engines) or secondary aerosols including nitrates, sulfates, ammonium compounds, and non-volatile organics, formed from conversion in atmospheric chemical reactions originating from nitrogen oxides, ammonia and organic compounds.
-Aerosols vary in size ranging from a few nanometers to tens of micrometers, and have a lifetime spanning from a couple of days to weeks, and are transported, chemically transformed, and affect areas far away from their origins.
-Aerosols have both a cooling effect on the climate by reflecting incoming solar radiation (e.g., from nitrates, sulfates and sulfuric acids) and a warming effect, directly absorbing heat radiation and indirectly by changing surface albedo (e.g., black carbon soot from biomass combustion).
+iii Aerosols are inorganic or organic particles suspended in the atmosphere and are either directly emitted as primary aerosols (dust or particle emissions from diesel engines) or secondary aerosols, including nitrates, sulfates, ammonium compounds, and non-volatile organics, formed from conversion in atmospheric chemical reactions originating from nitrogen oxides, ammonia, and organic compounds.
+Aerosols vary in size, ranging from a few nanometers to tens of micrometers, and have a lifetime spanning from a couple of days to weeks, and are transported, chemically transformed, and affect areas far away from their origins.
+Aerosols have both a cooling effect on the climate by reflecting incoming solar radiation (e.g., from nitrates, sulfates, and sulfuric acids) and a warming effect, directly absorbing heat radiation and indirectly by changing surface albedo (e.g., black carbon soot from biomass combustion).